cdl-saarland/MemInstrument-Runtime/README.md

 * `shared`

     The `shared` folder contains functionality that is shared between the mechanisms, such as error reporting and statistics functions.

+## Testing

+In case you want to use the [llvm testing infrastructure](https://llvm.org/docs/lnt/quickstart.html), make sure to compile this library with `MIRT_IGNORE_LLVM_TOOLING`.
+This avoids instrumenting the time measurement tools, which are built with the same compiler as the benchmarks.

+## Debugging

+If you encounter issues with this library and you are eager to debug it, you can build it with `MIRT_DEBUG`.
+Be aware that this can cause a lot of output.

+## Statistics

+Statistic tracking can be enabled with `MIRT_STATISTICS`.
+The results can be found in the `mi_stats.txt` file.

+Note that statistic tracking influences the program execution time and should therefore be disabled for performance runs.

 ## Contributions